 The University of North Florida is committed to making our website accessible to all users and compatible with screen readers.
 However, this is an ongoing process and it is possible that some users may encounter problems.

-For questions and concerns, contact the ADA Compliance office by phone at (904) 620-2870 or by email at email@example.com.
+For questions and concerns, contact the Equal Opportunity and Diversity Office by phone at (904) 620-2507 or by email at email@example.com.

 UNF ADA Web Accessibility Statement